aminem0/dwc-owl-rdf/README.md

 ![Directed graph of the Broke-West fish dataset](images/broke-directed-graph.png)

 The Insektmobilen dataset produced an extremely high number of triples, due to its identification related to barcoding.
-Indeed, graphical representation of a subset produced `266 130` triples.
+Indeed, graphical representation of a subset produced `425 018` triples.
+The clusterings of dwc:Identifications correspond to successful BLAST query matches against the BOLD database.
+As identifications were based on dwc:NucleotideSequences, this clustering is logical and desired from a semantic point of view.

 ![Directed graph of the Insektmobilen dataset](images/insektmobilen-directed-graph.png)